jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 While largely extinct in the wild, half-duplex mode can still be entered when autonegotiation is disabled or misconfigured.

 Failure to provide even a rudimentary implementation of the logic (e.g. *carrier sense*) can lead to severe communication failures when the peer attempts to engage in collision recovery.
-The specifics of <abbr>CSMA/CD</abbr> will be discussed in the essays describing each protocols.
+The specifics of <abbr>CSMA/CD</abbr> will be discussed in the essays describing each protocol.

 ### Full Duplex (Annex 4A)